yanard18/yanard18.github.io/_posts/2025-07-31-process-hollowing.md

 Time for the surgery!
 We will unmap the victim process's address space.

-> TODO: explain why we unmap and just not overwrite.
-> TODO: explain the base address

 First of all we need to find the **base address** of the victim process.
 This can be tricky, because we need to look the machine registers in order to find it.

 Let's remember where the machine registers are stored.
 The **Thread Context** component of the thread!